 For the purpose of understanding the individuals involved in a case, a plaintiff is the one who files suit and claims that the at-fault defendant) caused the injury.

-Should you sue after a car accident?
+Should you sue after a car accident in Maryland?

 After an auto collision, the beginning phase is typically the negotiation/settlement process.
 After the victim of the car accident, the ultimate plaintiff has completed treatment or believes that no further medical care will improve their condition, they typically submit their damages to the insurance company.